 • Psychological: damaged parents often give their children a strong message – spoken or not: “DO NOT BE YOURSELF” – only be what we are, what we want you to be, what we can tolerate, what we believe is right.

-ACoAs, having experienced both kinds of harm, learned early on to hide and then try to erase our True Self, so much so that we end up not knowing that we even have one!
-They threw our essence on the trash heap, & so we learned to do the same.
+ACoAs, having experienced both kinds of harm, learned early on to hide & then try to erase our True Self, so much so that we end up not knowing that we even have one!
+Our family threw our essence on the trash heap, & so we learned to do the same.
 We needed to protects ourselves from family, school, church & neighborhood because they:

 • used our weaknesses/ feelings/ desires / sensitivity – against us